Nationals vs. Brewers Player Props Betting Odds

-Player prop betting options for Christian Yelich, Lane Thomas and others are available in the Milwaukee Brewers-Washington Nationals matchup at Nationals Park on Monday, starting at 7:05 PM ET.
+Player props can be found for Christian Yelich and Lane Thomas, among others, when the Milwaukee Brewers visit the Washington Nationals at Nationals Park on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!